sjoerdraaymakers/sjoerdraaymakers/README.md

 - 👀 I’m interested in Project sharing and open source
 - 🌱 I’m currently learning open source
 - 💞️ I’m looking to collaborate on a CMS that I'm building
-- 📫 How to reach me, send me an email @ sjoerd@een-nul.com
+- 📫 How to reach me, send me an email @ info@nodey.nl

 <!---
 sjoerdraaymakers/sjoerdraaymakers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.